zhu-jz/rodent_code/readme.txt

 As You can probably guess, tuning the third element of the algorithm presents the hardest challenge.
-Engine forgetting about certain moves (like captures by a pawn or (re)captures of recently moved piece) would look unnatural, except of the lowest levels.
+Engine forgetting about certain moves (like captures by a pawn or (re)captures of recently moved piece) would look unnatural.
 Engine forgetting about escapes from check would happily sack material for false checkmates.
 Engine not missing tactical moves would not be weak enough.

 IX.
 INI FILE